3lpsy/boucanpy/README.md

 You will still need to refresh the browser to view changes.

+## About the Project

+The following details the general outline for the future of this project.

 ## Phase 1: Build the PoC

 The first iteration of the project will be a proof of concept to demonstrate the project's viability.
 At this point, the project should not be considered stable, secure, or feature complete.